From April 2023 to November 2024 one or two weekend a month

 Importance of axial surface of implant prostheses

-Relation between implant number and shape of prostheses in mandibular molar region
+Relation between implant number and shape of prostheses in mandibular

 Harmony of shape between alveolar ridge and implant prostheses